pydelhi/venue/.github/issue_template.md

 ----------------------------------

-Point of contact From the Organisation
+Point of contact From the Organisation:

 --------------------------------------